tomipasin/amazon-scraping/README.md

-# Amazon e-commerce scrapping using Puppeteer
+# Amazon e-commerce web scraping using Puppeteer
-This is my scrapperthat is capable to collect Amazon products from the following 11 world locations and save it to a JSON file:
+This is my scraper that is capable to collect Amazon products from the following 11 world locations and save it to a JSON file:

 * Deutschland;
 * Canada;